 Since its introduction over a decade ago, bitcoin has become a household name around the globe.
 Even today, this popular cryptocurrency continues to generate headlines, driving a growing awareness of the digital asset class.
 Although there are now thousands of altcoins in circulation, bitcoin accounts for more than two-thirds of total market cap.

 However, for those choosing to invest in this emerging asset, the journey has been famously volatile.
-After climbing to unprecedented heights through 2017, the price of bitcoin began to plummet early the following year.
+After climbing to unprecedented heights through 2017, the price of BTC began to plummet early the following year.
 Now, with a year-long crypto winter behind us, digital asset prices have seen substantial appreciation.

-In this article, we’ll explore some of the ways investors and everyday crypto users can make money with bitcoin.
+In this article, we’ll explore some of the ways investors and everyday crypto users can make money with BTC.
 Contrary to media coverage, the inherent volatility of cryptocurrency markets can also generate profits, especially when hedging your market exposure.
 Further still, some methods of making money with bitcoin don’t require investing at all.

 The Growth of Digital Assets

 Before delving into the many opportunities to make money with bitcoin, it’s essential to understand the underlying market trends.
 As mentioned, bitcoin and other cryptocurrencies have been on a wild ride over the past few years.
 However, despite this volatility, the number of cryptocurrency users continues to grow.

 According to Statista figures, there were approximately 40 million unique blockchain wallet users at the end of June this year.
 This number is up from 34 million users in 2018, representing an annual growth rate of almost 18%.
 As the primary storage mechanism for cryptocurrency, the growth in blockchain wallet users indicates a growing crypto community.
 This trend suggests that despite the apparent risks, more people are exploring this emerging asset class.